 What: The University of North Texas' 3MT®, or Three Minute Thesis, competition.
 UNT doctoral students will each have three minutes to summarize their research methods and results of their dissertations, and discuss the significance of the results.
 First place, runner up and people's choice winners will receive cash prizes.

 DENTON (UNT), Texas – Many University of North Texas doctoral students write dissertations that are 100 pages or longer.
-But on Nov.
-9 (Saturday), UNT doctoral students from the will each have three minutes to explain his or her research in the hope of winning cash prizes, during the Toulouse Graduate School's Three Minute Thesis, or 3MT®, competition.
+But here, UNT doctoral students will each have three minutes to explain his or her research in the hope of winning cash prizes, during the Toulouse Graduate School's Three Minute Thesis, or 3MT®, competition.

 In addition to giving a three-minute oration, each student may use one PowerPoint slide to effectively explain the research methodology, major findings and relevance of the research to a general audience.